New Mexico Court Records

 - Individuals who were not convicted in the criminal court

 - Individuals must complete their sentences, pay the fines, and all restitutions (when applicable).
-Applicants that are still under parole or probation cannot seek to have a criminal record expunged.
+Applicants who are still under parole or probation cannot seek to have a criminal record expunged.
 Paroles or probation are regarded as active sentences.

 - The applicant must have waited for the stipulated period after completing the sentence.
-For non-convicted record holders, the waiting period is one year (after disposition), while felony convictions (first degree) or convictions recorded under house bill 497 (domestic violence) must wait for a minimum of 10 years after the sentence.
+For non-convicted record holders, the waiting period is one year (after disposition), while felony convictions (first degree) or convictions recorded under House Bill 497 (domestic violence) must wait for a minimum of 10 years after the sentence.

 - the severity and nature of the committed crime

-- the age of the applicant as well as that person’s criminal and employment history
+- the age of the applicant, as well as that person’s criminal and employment history

-- the time elapsed since the crime was perpetrated and also the completion of the sentence
+- the time elapsed since the crime was perpetrated, and also the completion of the sentence

-- the actual consequences the applicant may face if the petition is denied
+- The actual consequences the applicant may face if the petition is denied

 - All reasons were given by the district attorney to deny the petition for expungement